 Objects and links are the two elements used to construct an object diagram.

-Now after this the following things are to be decided before starting the construction of the diagram:
+After this, the following things are to be decided before starting the construction of the diagram −

 The object diagram should have a meaningful name to indicate its purpose.

 The most important elements are to be identified.